PyConTH/www/site/pages/2018/pycon-thailand.en.rst

 Sponsors
 ========

-.. container:: jumbotron clearfix
+.. container:: row jumbotron clearfix

-  .. container:: col-md-6
+  .. container:: col-sm
      Visit the sponsorship page to download the prospectus and register your interest:

      .. raw:: html